 The two groups discovered that caves were more than just shelters; they could also be canvases.
 Ancient art expression provides a unique glimpse into the past.
 And cave art is one of the best examples of ancient art.
 Cave art recreations from around the world were setup in Fantastic Caverns’ Underground Classroom for the two groups to review and inspect.
 Both the Cub Scouts and GOAL students discussed what ancient people would have used for paint, and what significance the paintings might have had then and currently have today.
 Then both groups tried their hand at creating their own cave art as a group.

 What is Adventure Tour

-Adventure Tour 2019 is a limited-time educational experience offered through Fantastic Caverns Science Program.
-It showcases humanity’s connection with caves throughout history.
+Adventure Tour is a limited-time educational experience offered through Fantastic Caverns' Science Program.
+The focus of the program is to highlight the connections between people and caves.
 This is a 90-minute, student-focused program with 30 minutes of hands-on activities at Fantastic Caverns’ Underground Classroom.
 The program was designed and developed for school, scout and other student groups, applying directly to history, art and cave science.